Amiriel01/Photo-Slider/README.md

 # Photo Slider

-I build a photo slider using JavaScript, CSS, and HTML.
+I built a photo slider using JavaScript, CSS, and HTML.

 ![](images/finished.png)